 Citizen Corps Councils have been established in the City of Temecula, City of Lake Elsinore and the City of

-Module I, DISASTER PREPAREDNESS: Addresses hazards to which people are vulnerable in their community.
+Module 1: DISASTER PREPAREDNESS: Addresses hazards to which people are vulnerable in their community.
 Materials cover actions that participants and their families take before, during, and after a disaster.

-Module II, DISASTER FIRE SUPPRESSION: Briefly covers fire chemistry, hazardous materials, fire hazards, and fire suppression strategies; the safe use of fire extinguishers, sizing up the situation, controlling utilities, and extinguishing a small fire.
+Module 2: FIRE SAFETY AND UTILITY CONTROLS: Briefly covers fire chemistry, hazardous materials, fire hazards, and fire suppression strategies; the safe use of fire extinguishers, sizing up the situation, controlling utilities, and hands-on exercise of how to extinguish a small fire.

-Module III, DISASTER MEDICAL OPERATIONS PART I: Participants practice diagnosing and treating airway obstruction, bleeding, and shock by using simple triage and rapid treatment techniques.
+Module 3: DISASTER MEDICAL OPERATIONS PART I: Participants practice diagnosing and treating airway obstruction, bleeding, and shock by using simple triage and rapid treatment techniques.

-Module V, LIGHT SEARCH AND RESCUE OPERATIONS: Participants learn about search and rescue planning, size-up, search techniques, rescue techniques, and most important, rescuer safety.
+Module 5: LIGHT SEARCH AND RESCUE OPERATIONS: Participants learn about search and rescue planning, size-up, search techniques, rescue techniques, and most important, rescuer safety.

-Module VII, COURSE REVIEW AND DISASTER SIMULATION: Participants review and practice the skills that they have learned during the previous six modules.
+FINAL COURSE REVIEW AND DISASTER SIMULATION: Participants review and practice the skills that they have learned during the previous eight modules.

 To register for COUNTY sponsored CERT Classes or to get more information about classes in your area call:

 (951) 955-4700 Mon - Thurs.
 7am - 5:30pm or register on the TRAINING page.

 For information regarding a local city class, please refer to our CALENDAR section